Jibbow/DB-Wahlinformationssystem/WIS/backend/README.md

 ## How to add a new Query+Endpoint

-Load a file that contains the query by adding another line here:
+Load a file that contains the query by adding another line here in `routes.rs`:
 ```rust
 // load sql queries during compile time
 const TEST_QUERY: &str = include_str!("../queries/test.sql");
 ...
 ```
-Create a new route ([documentation](https://github.com/SergioBenitez/Rocket)):
+Create a new route ([documentation](https://github.com/SergioBenitez/Rocket)) in `routes.rs`:
 ```rust
 #[get("/test")]
 fn test() -> String {